 HOW POWERFUL OUR WORDS CAN GET???
 This reminds me of what GAT Jose Rizal once said: “I do not write for this generation.
 I am writing for other ages.
 If this could read me, they would burn my books, the work of my whole life.
 On the other hand, the generation which interprets these writings will be an educated generation; they will understand me and say: ‘Not all were asleep in the nighttime of our grandparents.'”

 That’s it for my review.
 It’s not really long compared to my previous ones because I learned not to spoil anything.
 HAHAHAHA!
 Really, I hope you will watch this.
-Especially if you are an aspiring writer like me.
+Especially if you are an aspiring writer.
 I’m also a sucker for history so this is a treat.
 I appreciate the past eras even more.

 Let’s all live well and be well.
 Whatever we do now will surely make its mark to the future.
 Be the voice you wanna hear and be the words you wanna read.